Teaching your child to read is just the start. Teaching your child reading comprehension strategies is the ultimate goal.

 - Provide books at the right level – Ensure the books your child reads is appropriate to their level.
 If they stop too often to figure words out, it makes it difficult for your child to follow the story and becomes frustrating for them.

 - Reread to build fluency – The more fluent your child is, the better they will comprehend what they are reading.
 A good idea is to reread simple books that your child is familiar with, as this will allow them practice to understand what they are reading.
+Looking for ways to improve your child's fluency?
+Our comprehensive article How to Improve Children's Fluency has 15 Tips you can use.

 - Ask questions and talk about what they're reading – This will help your child remember and think about the themes of the story.
 It would help if you asked questions before, during, and after reading.